VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Request Body:

-    -   'ideaId': ID of the idea to be updated.
+    -   `ideaId`: ID of the idea to be updated.
-    -   'key': The property/key to be updated.
+    -   `key`: The property/key to be updated.
-    -   'value': The new value for the specified property/key.
+    -   `value`: The new value for the specified property/key.
-    -   'JSON' example:
+    -   `JSON` example:

     ```json
     {